-All event organisers who plan events involving large numbers of the general public or high profile attendees need to address security and counter terrorism issues with Council , who will facilitate communication with the Victoria Police and relevant authorities through the Event Control Group (ECG) process.
+All event organisers who plan events involving large numbers of the general public or high profile attendees have a responsibility to address security, and help detect and prevent possible terrorist attacks in crowded places.
+Council can help facilitate communication with the Victoria Police and relevant authorities through the Event Control Group (ECG) process.

-For further information refer to Australia's Strategy for Protecting Crowded Places from Terrorism (bold from Australia's to Places) on the following website.
+For further information refer to Australia's Strategy for Protecting Crowded Places from Terrorism on the following website.